Top Small Business Grants in California 2025

-California has about 4.2 million small business owners who can apply for small business grants.
+California has about 4.2 million small businesses that can apply for small business grants.
 Submitting an application and competing for small business grants in California can help you grow your small or medium-sized enterprise in the Golden State.

-California’s economy has a gross domestic product of $4 trillion as of the 3rd quarter of 2023.
+California’s economy has a gross domestic product of $4.2 trillion as of the first quarter of 2025.
 That’s the largest GDP in the United States out of the 50 states and the District of Columbia.
-Small businesses contribute to the nation’s economy.
+In every state, small businesses contribute to the nation’s economy.

-Small and medium-size firms exported about $69.1 billion worth of goods from California per year, second in the nation to Texas ($147.8 billion), according to the most recent U.S. Census Bureau export data.
+Small firms generated about $69.1 billion worth of exports from California per year, second in the nation to Texas ($147.8 billion), according to the most recent U.S. Census Bureau export data.

 Below we highlight some of the top small business grants in California that you can explore.